kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Congenital adrenal hyperplasia
 	E. Bartter’s syndrome

+#### Answer: D. Congenital adrenal hyperplasia - ?

 ### Q3.97
-The histopathology report of a patient with papillary carcinoma of urinary bladder indicates muscularis propria invasion with no nodes or distant spread.
+The histopathology report of a patient with papillary carcinoma of urinary bladder indicates _muscularis propria_ invasion with no nodes or distant spread.
 How would you stage this tumour?

 	A. Stage I
 	B. Stage II
 	C. Stage III
 	D. Stage IV
 	E. Stage 0a

+#### Answer: B. Stage II

 ### Q3.98
 A 29-year-old woman presents with weight loss, abdominal pain and bloody diarrhoea.
 Sigmoidoscopy/colonoscopy reveals mucosal erythema and ulceration extending in a continuous fashion proximally from the rectum.
 Which of the following pathological findings would also be characteristic of this patient’s condition?